purpl3r0se/DMV/README.md

 [Discord Name and Shame Scam Explained]("https://news.trendmicro.com/2022/07/08/discord-name-and-shame-scam-server-shaming/)

 ### QR Code - Free nitro scam
 In a similar method to the former scam, the scammer sends you a QR code.
-Upon scanning the QR code, the scammer will receive your discord account information allowin them to log in.
+Upon scanning the QR code, the scammer will receive your discord account information allowing them to log in.
 This works different in the sense that it attempts to look like a discord gift that can be redeemed for nitro when scanned.

 ![Screenshot](images/scam.jpg)
 ## <a id="report"></a>✅ Reporting a scam